lgirdk/boardfarm/boardfarm/docs/BOARD_FARM.md

 NOTE: since we are running new containers each time keep in mind that the WAN and LAN devices will be completely reset each time you start the scripts.
-You could actual modify the startup and make the containers persistant across invocations of the script.
+You could actual modify the startup and make the containers persistent across invocations of the script.
 Each way has it's pros and cons

-Next step is to add proper support for your new board so you can take advantage of automated flashing and remote power and reset to completly automate your CI flow
+Next step is to add proper support for your new board so you can take advantage of automated flashing and remote power and reset to completely automate your CI flow